Fiat Chrysler, Ferrari stocks fall after CEO Marchionne's abrupt departure

 Fiat Chrysler also said Monday the head of its business in Europe, the Middle East and Africa, Alfredo Altavilla, had resigned.
 Manley will oversee the business on an interim basis.

-Shares of Fiat Chrysler were about 2% lower in afternoon trading.
+Shares of Fiat Chrysler fell 1.8% during the trading session.
 Ferrari was down 2.5%.

 The sudden C-suite transition worried investors who had expected Marchionne, 66, to remain involved with Fiat Chrysler in some form following a planned departure in 2019.
 Marchionne is considered a key figure in the automotive industry and the histories of Fiat and Chrysler.
 He oversaw the transformative merger of the two car manufacturers and was instrumental in their resurgence, including Jeep’s global expansion.